The Untold Story of the Witches of Oz. |

 Lyman Frank Baum was born on May 15, 1856, in Chittenango, New York.
 He enjoyed a comfortable upbringing as the son of a barrel factory owner who was also successful in the oil business.
 He was named "Lyman" after an uncle, but he hated his first name and chose to be called by his middle name "Frank" instead.

 In 1882, Baum married Maud Gage, daughter of famed suffragist Joslyn Gage.
-Baum discovered his talent in storytelling when he told fantastic tales to his sons and friends.
+Baum discovered his talent in storytelling when he told fantastic tales to his sons and their friends, his mother-in-law calling him a fool if didn't write them down.

-In 1900, Baum published his famous book, The Wonderful Wizard of Oz, introducing readers to Dorothy, a Kansas farm girl who has adventures in a marvellous land that's home to munchkins and witches.
+In 1900, Baum published his famous book, The Wonderful Wizard of Oz, introducing readers to Dorothy, a Kansan farm girl who has adventures in a marvellous land that's home to Munchkins and Witches.

 Throughout his life, Baum published a total of fourteen Oz books, some of which he had even adapted into plays.